AbdulMuhsinSE/Andorid-Development-Lectures/README.md

 two of our members, AbdulMuhsin (AJ) Al-Kandari and James Blessing.

 The workshop is currently held on a weekly basis:
-Thursday, 4:00pm @ Monmouth University, Howard Hall, Room 311 (CS/SE Lounge)
+Tuesday, 4:00pm @ Monmouth University, Howard Hall, Room 311 (CS/SE Lounge)

 To sign up for updates on the lectures, and to be updated on any change contact one of us through the one of the contact methods provided below.